Canik TP9SF Review: Cheap but worth it?

 While I was using the Canik TP9SFX at the range, I decided to try something new.
 Usually, when I reload, I would manually rack the slide to chamber the next round.
 But this time, I decided to use the slide stop lever to release the slide after inserting a new magazine.
 It made things much quicker and smoother, getting me ready to shoot again faster.
 It might not seem like a big deal, but in situations where time matters, every second counts.
 It was a neat trick I learned that made a big difference.

-Now, for all the lefties out there, you’ll love its ambidextrious aspects.
+Now, for all the lefties out there, you’ll love its ambidextrous aspects.
 They have a reversible magazine release on the Canik TP9SFX.
-Being able to switch that mag release to the other side of the gun is a total gamechanger for those that shoot left.
+Being able to switch that mag release to the other side of the gun is a total game-changer for those who shoot left.

 Speaking of value, I think the Canik TP9SFX hits the sweet spot.
 Sure, it may not be able to compete head-to-head with higher-end duty-level guns like Glocks, Sigs, CZs, or H&Ks.
 But for its price, it’s an absolute steal.
 The fact that it’s nearly half the price of some of those big-name pistols makes it even more appealing to budget-conscious shooters like me.